ahmedaq/Making-elegant-Matlab-figures/README.md

 % Using the "figure_boxplot" function to plot the boxplot figure using the data figure_boxplot(data)
 ```
 ![alt text][boxplot1]

 [boxplot1]: https://github.com/ahmedaq/Making-elegant-Matlab-figures/blob/master/boxplot1.png "Boxplot example 1"

 ### Example 2
-A figure with only data input and minimum input specifications
+A figure with data input and minimum input specifications
 ```
 % Number of intended boxes in the figure num_boxes = 6;